teamradish/TRTwitchPlaysBot/README.md

 ## Documentation, setup, building from source, playing
 - See the [wiki home](./Wiki/Home.md) for your use-case(s).
 - See the [FAQ](./Wiki/FAQ.md) for answers to commonly asked questions.
+- Want to see examples?
+[We've got your back](./Wiki/Play-Examples.md).

 ## Features
 - [Simple yet expressive input syntax](./Wiki/Syntax-Walkthrough.md) - translate your text to game inputs easily.
 Make your inputs as simple or precise as you want!